 The designation of "Ultra" was given to the most secret projects and documents used by the government during World War II.
 In 1953, during the early years of the cold war, Project MK-ULTRA was sanctioned as an ultra-secret project to develop drugs and other practices for mind control of interrogated subjects.
 Many of its experiments happened on unwitting participants and were clearly illegal, leading to international controversy.
 This now-declassified government project has been tied to many conspiracy theories, but documents definitively point to experiments around animal mind control and hallucinogens.

 Attempts to assassinate Fidel Castro

 During the Cold War, the U.S. intervened in many foreign countries to prevent the spread of Communism.
-Government bureaucrats worried about the Domino Effect, whereby if one country fell to Communism, all the other countries in the area would also be likely to revolt.
-Fidel Castro, who led Cuba into a Communist revolution despite having relatively few resources and men, was no ally to the CIA.
+Government bureaucrats worried about the domino effect, whereby if one country fell to Communism, all the other countries in the area would also be likely to revolt.
+Fidel Castro, who led Cuba into a Communist revolution despite having relatively few resources and people, was no ally to the CIA.
 But declassified documents reveal that the CIA even went so far as to negotiate with mobsters to put out a hit on the dictator, hoping to install a more U.S.-friendly leader of the nearby island.

 Julia Child's wartime activities

 Originally rejected from the military for being too tall (she was 6'2"), Julia McWilliams joined the Office of Strategic Services in 1942 and quickly worked her way up the ranks.
 Known today for her wit, television shows, and her introduction of French cuisine to Americans, Julia Child's work in espionage was revealed after her death in declassified documents.
 Among her accomplishments?
 Helping to formulate an effective shark repellant for divers.